Michaelpalacce/Server/UPDATELOG.md

 9.0.0
 - Added a terminal
 - Refactored the structure of the project entirely to be more separated
+- Added new env variable
+- Added more details to the readme

 8.11.2
 - Updated the README